 ScalaCourses: Students can learn at their own pace, or participate in an instructor-led online classroom over several weeks.
 Students can interact with a live instructor according to their needs.
 Organizations can negotiate a learning schedule that works for them.

 Video lectures can be viewed and reviewed at any time.
 As a student, you can pause and rewind portions you find difficult.
 We recommend students read the course notes (transcripts) when typing along with the lecture because they contain sample code and diagrams.
 The video lectures are designed for you to type along with, because it is important to learn by doing.
-Students can make a PDF of the course notes and download personalized videos at any time.
+Students can make a PDF of the course notes at any time.

 Many person-years have been spent curating material to ensure it is accurate and complete.
 The course notes and code examples are kept up-to-date with Twitter and email notifications of changes.